 They should also be aware of the benefits and risks of screening and take an active involvement in the decision to start.
 People who choose lung cancer screening need access to a high quality screening and treatment center.

 Lung cancer symptoms closely resemble those of bronchitis or pneumonia.
-This is part of the reason why more than 70% of lung cancers are already in advanced stages before doctors find them, according to a 2015 review.
+This is part of the reason why more than

 The ACS recommend seeking consultation if the following symptoms become apparent: